- I usually accept one or two undergraduate students each year.

 - For the application formalities, click here: Graduate Calendar and Graduate Program.

-- If questions remain, our graduate secretary, Ms. Helen Warren, can be reached at firstname.lastname@example.org.
+- If questions remain, our graduate student coordinator can be reached at firstname.lastname@example.org.

-Here is a little online booklet that I wrote for new graduate students: Advice for Graduate Students (PDF).
+Here is a little online booklet that I wrote for new graduate students: Manual for new graduate students.

 Graduate studies at the Perimeter Institute